scipopt/papilo/README.md

 cmake -DSCIP_DIR=PATH_TO_SCIP_BUILD_DIR ..
 make
 ```
+After this, your papilo binary should be found in the `bin` folder.
+To install into your system, run `sudo make install`.

+To install papilo into a folder, add `-DCMAKE_INSTALL_PREFIX=/path/to/install/dir/` to the cmake call and run `make install` after the build.

 If you use a relative path to SCIP, then the reference point is the location of the `CMakeLists.txt`.
 If you want to build PaPILO with a provided Boost version please add one of these option to the cmake command:
 ```